Transporting Task Vectors across Different Architectures without Training: Experiments

 \subsection{Experimental Setting}

-In all experiments, task-specific updates are obtained by fine-tuning a source model on the downstream task and are transported to a target model using our method, without performing any additional optimization on the target.
-We consider few-shot regimes with varying amounts of data used to characterize the representation spaces, and report results on standard vision and language benchmarks following established evaluation protocols.
-Full details on model architectures, training hyperparameters, few-shot protocols, and evaluation settings are provided in \cref{sec:exp_setting}.
+Task-specific updates are obtained by fine-tuning a source model on a downstream task and are transported to a target model without additional optimization. \methodname is applied to all Transformer linear submodules, including attention projections and MLP layers, while positional and patch embeddings are excluded.
+Alignment operations are performed using frozen models and require only forward passes.
+Full implementation details are provided in \cref{sec:exp_setting}.